-We have substantially completed our audit of Wycombe DC (the Authority) for the year ended 31 March 2018.
-Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at Section 4, before the statutory deadline of 31 July 2018.
-We also have no matters to report on the Authority's arrangements to secure economy, efficiency and effectiveness in its use of resources
+We have substantially completed our audit of Wycombe District Council for the year ended 31 March 2019.

+Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at section 3.
+We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources